First Liberty Institute: U.S. Navy SEALs

+Religious expression for military service members

+First Liberty frequently represents members of the U.S. military in religious freedom disputes.

+First Liberty represented Stephanie Carter, a U.S. Army veteran and nurse practitioner at the Olin E. Teague Veterans Center in Temple, Texas.
+Carter sued the U.S. Department of Veterans Affairs over its decision to offer abortion services in certain cases and abortion counseling to veterans.
+Carter’s lawsuit claimed that the VA’s policies violated her sincerely-held religious beliefs, which prohibit her from participating in abortion procedures or services.
+She twice requested a religious accommodation but failed to obtain one.
+She was told that a religious exemption or accommodation process did not exist at the VA to review such requests.
+Carter’s lawsuit resulted in a nationwide religious accommodation process for all VA employees with religious objections to participating in abortion procedures, or any procedure they find unconscionable.

 In 2011, First Liberty filed a lawsuit against the U.S. Department of Veterans Affairs alleging that the department had censored prayers and the use of the words "God" or "Jesus".
 The department's response was that its regulations stated that there is no censorship but that the religious preferences of the families of the deceased are respected and that at times families have complained about volunteers and the Veterans of Foreign Wars had included religious references in services even though the families had requested that there be none.
-The department's response said, "Defendants believe that it should be the family's choice and decision what to have read in accordance with their faith tradition, if any, because it would be improper for others to impose their own religious preferences on a Veteran’s family, especially during this meaningful event".
+The department's response said, "Defendants believe that it should be the family's choice and decision what to have read in accordance with their faith tradition, if any, because it would be improper for others to impose their own religious preferences on a Veteran's family, especially during this meaningful event".
 The case was settled in September 2012 after mediation by former Texas Supreme Court Chief Justice Thomas R. Phillips.

-The Candy Cane Case
+The "Candy Cane Case"

 The "Candy Cane Case" began in 2004, after a student in Plano, Texas, was prohibited by school officials from distributing candy canes with a religious story attached at his school's Christmas party.
 In 2011, the U.S. Court of Appeals for the Fifth Circuit granted two school principals immunity in the case against the Plano Independent School District.
 The Liberty Institute appealed the case to the U.S. Supreme Court, which refused to hear the case in 2012, upholding the decision of the U.S. Court of Appeals for the Fifth Circuit.

+Observant Jewish student accommodation

+The University of Wisconsin refused to grant a freshman Observant Jewish student a religious accommodation so she could attend Sabbath services after sundown.
+After attorneys with the First Liberty Institute pointed out problems in the school’s policies and threatened to file First Amendment-based litigation, the administrators agreed to the accommodation.